If you have content creation overwhelm, mindmap your ideas.

 Get all your ideas, projects, and tasks, out of your head and onto a digital device.

-Mindmaps can be stored in folders.
+Store Mindmaps in folders.
 Folders become a virtual file cabinet with all your ideas.

 Mindmapping has been a game-changer for me and transformed my workflow.